-What are the most important ingredients to identify on a feed tag?
+6. What are the most important ingredients to identify on a feed tag?
 Why?

 Knowing how to read and interpret a feed tag can be a very valuable part of your success with a lamb project.
-While some things on a tag such as micro and macro minerals are important, they aren't something I necessarily worry about as long as I'm using a high-quality show feed and a supplement like Sure Champ® Spark or Sure Champ® Extreme.
+While some things on a tag such as micro and macro minerals are important, they aren't something I necessarily worry about as long as I'm using a high-quality show feed and Sure Champ®.
 I do however, pay attention to protein, fat and fiber levels.
 These are the basic categories that can be changed or adjusted throughout the duration of your project.
 Depending on the age, frame size or body type of your lamb, adjustments will most likely need to be made in the protein and fat levels of your lamb's diet.

-What about fresh water?
+7. What about fresh water?